Simon Cameron: Campaign

-The understanding between Lincoln's backers and Cameron's became public almost at once, with one newspaper printing that the senator had been promised the Treasury Department.
+The understanding between Lincoln's backers and Cameron's became public almost at once, one newspaper printing that the senator had been promised the Treasury Department.
 In the campaign, Cameron was a strong supporter of Lincoln, stating that he welcomed Lincoln's nomination "in a most cordial and emphatic manner".
 In August, Cameron wrote to the presidential candidate, pledging that Pennsylvania would vote for him, and "the state is for you and we all have faith in your good intentions to stand by her interests".
 Cameron also sent a contribution of $800 to Davis.
 To establish his soundness on the tariff question, which was important in Pennsylvania, Lincoln had Davis show Cameron excerpts from speeches he had given in the 1840s; Cameron wrote to Lincoln that he was pleased with their content.
 Cameron also campaigned for Curtin, though antagonism between the two continued.

 On October 9, 1860, Pennsylvania state elections were held.
 Curtin was easily elected, and Republicans increased their margins in both houses of the legislature.
 This meant that Senator Bigler would almost certainly be replaced by a Republican, and if Cameron resigned to accept high office, his successor would also be a Republican.
 Republican Party leaders did not rest on their state laurels but pressed for a heavy majority for Lincoln.
-On Election Day, November 6, 1860, Republicans flipped Pennsylvania to their party, something confirmed by a telegram from Harrisburg to Lincoln's headquarters in Springfield after midnight, "Hon.
+On Election Day, November 6, 1860, Republicans flipped Pennsylvania to their party, something confirmed by a telegram to Lincoln's headquarters in Springfield, Illinois after midnight, "Hon.
 A. Lincoln: Pennsylvania, 70,000 for you.
 New York safe, Glory enough.
 S. Cameron."